21f3000773/TDS-Project-2/goodreads/README.md

 - **isbn13**: 585 missing entries; unique identifiers appear to be utilized effectively.

 #### Artist Information:
-- **authors**: There are 4,664 unique authors, with ‘Stephen King’ being the most frequent (60 books).
+- **authors**: There are 4,664 unique authors, with â€˜Stephen Kingâ€™ being the most frequent (60 books).
 This indicates a rich diversity of authors, but some authors dominate the dataset in terms of frequency.

 ### 3. Ratings and Reviews
 #### Average Ratings: